Blog

 • Insufficient convergence tolerance: The convergence criteria set for the analysis may be too strict, leading to premature termination of the solution process.
 Consider adjusting the convergence tolerance to a more suitable value.

-Generally, you can say: “Too many attempts made for this increment”; means the solver attempted several times to calculate the equations for this increment, but the convergence conditions were not satisfied; so, you either look into the “Increment size” again and modify it or look somewhere else to overcome this Error.
+Generally, you can say: “Too many attempts made for this increment”; means the solver attempted several times to calculate the equations for this increment, but the convergence conditions were not satisfied; so, you either look into the “Increment size” again and modify it or look somewhere else to overcome this Error (Abaqus too many attempts made for this increment).

 In problems you are having contacts and interactions, you could use the methods below:

 • Use a smaller mesh size so you can have a greater number of elements (fine mesh) in surfaces that are in contact with each other.
-Like the picture below demonstrating an extrusion process, using a fine mesh in the curvature surface will give you a smooth curvature and increase the chances of avoiding the Too many attempts error.
+Like figure 2 demonstrating an extrusion process, using a fine mesh in the curvature surface will give you a smooth curvature and increase the chances of avoiding the Too many attempts error.

 • You can create a Step between the Initial step and the main step (loading step) to define the contacts properly.
 This extra step will help to apply the contacts before loading conditions to probably avoid the error.
-In this step, you must pick a point from each part of the assembly and fix all its degrees of freedom and in the loading step deactivate them and apply the loading conditions.
+In this step, you must pick a point from each part of the assembly and fix all its degrees of freedom and in the loading step deactivate them and apply the loading conditions (Abaqus too many attempts made for this increment).

 • If the two previous methods didn’t work out for you, you can change your solver from Standard to Explicit and apply the proper changes in the Interaction and Load modules due to the Explicit solver.
 Oh, don’t forget to define the Density if you’re using the Explicit solver.